 Experts say to seek shelter in an interior room on the lowest floor such as your basement, under a staircase, I-beam, or sturdy piece of furniture.

-Beth Freeman with The Federal Emergency Management Agency said, "People need to think about where they are going to go that's close."
+The Federal Emergency Management Agency said, "People need to think about where they are going to go that's close."

 "Tornados come up quickly.
 They move fast," said Freeman.
 "You don't want to spend 15 to 20 minutes driving around town looking for a safe room. "